maxz1985/docs/Writerside/topics/IAM-Policies-vs-S3-Bucket-Policies.md

 ## Identity-based Policies are used when

-- Controlling access to more AWS services than *just* S3.
+- Controlling access to more AWS services other than S3.
 IAM policies will be simpler to manage since you can centrally manage your permissions in IAM, instead of spreading them between IAM and S3.
 - **Managing many S3 buckets, each with different permissions requirements.** IAM policies will be simpler to manage since you don’t have to define a large number of S3 bucket policies and can instead rely on fewer, more detailed IAM policies.
 - There is a need to keep access control policies in the IAM environment.